Homelessness rises in Argentina’s capital amid crisis

 A poll conducted in Buenos Aires and its suburbs showed that 65 percent of respondents said their income was not enough to make ends meet.
 Fifty-two percent said they had reduced their food consumption as a result.
 The Center of Metropolitan Studies surveyed 1,523 people between Feb.
 26 and March 2 in a poll that had a margin of error of 3.1 percentage points.

 Shelters in Buenos Aires are at full capacity.
-But since most are divided by gender, families often prefer to stay on the streets rather than splitting up.
+But since most are divided by gender, families often prefer staying on the streets to splitting up.

 And it’s not only the homeless demanding beds in shelters.
 Residents from the suburbs are increasingly choosing to stay in the city from Monday to Friday to avoid spending on public transportation.
 Workers who earn the minimum wage of about $280 a month are estimated to spend 10 percent of their salaries on public transportation, according to estimates from the Buenos Aires Ombudsman’s office.